GROWING TOGETHER

 Our History

 Small Woods is a national charity and company limited by guarantee, with woodland programmes in England, Wales and Scotland.
-Small Woods was formed in 1988 as the national organisation for small woodlands, it has a significant track record in managing Social Forestry projects, as well as projects to promote sustainable management of small woodlands for social, environmental and economic benefit.
+The National Small Woods Association (NSWA) was formed in 1988 as the national organisation for small woodlands.
+We later became a charity in 2000 under the new name, Small Woods Association.
+We have a significant track record in managing social forestry projects, as well as projects to promote sustainable management of small woodlands for social, environmental and economic benefit.

 Our Funders